IslamAlsawaftah/reading-notes/Unity.md

 2D Tilemap Extras is a package that contains extra scripts for use with 2D Tilemap features in Unity.
 These include custom Tiles and Brushes for the Tilemap feature.

-The Adaptive Performance package provides an API to get feedback about the thermal and power state of mobile devices, enabling applications to make performance-relevant adaptions at runtime.
+The Adaptive Performance package provides an API to get feedback about the thermal and power state of mobile devices, enabling applications to make performance relevant adaptions at runtime.

 The Addressable Asset System allows the developer to ask for an asset via its address.
 Once an asset (e.g. a prefab) is marked "addressable", it generates an address which can be called from anywhere.
 Wherever the asset resides (local or remote), the system will locate it and its dependencies, then return it.